Lock the Gate Alliance: History

-Funding
+Funding and Resources

-The Lock the Gate Alliance had an operational budget of $2.8 Million in 2021.
+The Lock the Gate Alliance had an operational budget of $4.38 Million in 2024 ($3.8 Million in 2023).
 It is funded by grants, donations and receives in-kind support.
 Lock the Gate received approximately $415,000 of Australian Government JobKeeper subsidies over 2020 and 2021.
+Lock the Gate declared grants received of $3.14M and $26,000 of "contract services" in 2024.
+Individuals can become members of Lock the gate for $10 per annum.
+They made $730 in membership fees in 2024.
+Lock the Gate also declared 32 employees in 2024.

 Notable donors include Kjerulf Ainsworth, who during the two years prior to October 2012 contributed approximately $200,000 towards fund legal, travel and other expenses for Drew Hutton, to screen the documentary film Gasland in over 80 country towns and to fund activist Dayne Pratzky.
 Another notable donor is the American-based political body “Tides foundation” who declared funding of $160,000 in 2013 and $275,000 in 2012 to Lock the Gate.
 According to forms lodged to the Australian Charities and Not-for-profits Commission (ACNC), a large proportion of Lock the Gate’s funding has come from undisclosed sources.
 For instance, in 2015 Lock the Gate received $823,000 from an undisclosed source.
-In 2016 Lock the Gate received $2.1 million from undisclosed grants and donations.
-Membership subscriptions accounts for 0.2% of their income.
+In 2023 Lock the Gate received $2.6 million from undisclosed grants.
+Membership subscriptions accounts for 0.01% of their income.

 The Lock the Gate Alliance is listed on the Australian Government's Register of Environmental Organisations which provides them with a range of tax concessions, including the ability to receive tax-deductible gifts and contributions.
-This has attracted criticism from industry groups and (particularly) Senator Canavan.
+This has attracted criticism from industry groups and (particularly) Senator Matt Canavan.
 They claim this deduction should not be available to “aggressive activist groups”.
 The mining industry in particular have claimed that Lock the Gate are collecting tax breaks and should be stripped of their charity donation status.
 Legal experts from the Adelaide University Law School, however, warned that any move to narrow the definition of what constitutes an "environmental organisation" – and strip them of their charitable status as a result - would represent an "attack on Australian democracy".